RolandCsibrei/BabylonJS-Documentation/content/features/featuresDeepDive/mesh/creation/param/greased_line.md

 All other properties must be defined when creating the line.

 As you can see in the comment of the `color` public property, the shader gets recompiled if there are specific changes of this property.
 A real life scenario: You might want to draw textured lines.
 On a specific event you want colorize the texture.
 In this case create the line with `color` set to `Color3.White()` and set the `colorMode` to `GreasedLineColorMode.COLOR_MODE_MULTIPLY`.
 The result will be the same as not setting a `color`.
-However now you can change the `color` to for example `rgb(0.5, 0.5, 0.5)` to dim the texture colors without shader recompilation.
-This doesn't apply to `MATERIAL_TYPE_SIMPLE` because this material supports only `GreasedLineColorMode.COLOR_MODE_SET` so there will be no shader recompilation upon changes of the `color` property at all.
+However now you can change the `color` to for example `rgb(0.5, 0.5, 0.5)` to dim the texture colors without shader recompilation. `MATERIAL_TYPE_SIMPLE` wil not be recompiled, there is no texture support with this type of material.

 **Materials can be shared between line instances.** If you create a line a the other should have the same material options then create the other line(s) by setting it's material option `createAndAssign` material to `false` and simply set the material: